leesus/baseviewmodel/README.md

 BaseViewModel class for Knockout that enables Backbone like extension for viewmodels, based on ideas in [BaseViewModel](https://github.com/bmac/BaseViewModel) and [ko.ninja](https://github.com/jcreamer898/ko.ninja).
 Uses [Backbone's]() extend function to provide inheritance.

+## Getting started

+If you wish to contribute to BaseViewModel's development, clone the project and install the dependencies with `npm install`.
+That's it!

+To build the files for deployment, run `grunt build`.

 ## Examples

 ### Create a BaseViewModel sub-class